ajaykumar4127/phd2mm/README.md

   # Personal Helldivers 2 Mod Manager (phd2mm)

-phd2mm v1.5 released. uploading screenshots of v1.5 later. should be mostly similar to v1.4 though. you can see readme of v1.4 in the phd2mm v1.4 winforms folder.

-  # Personal Helldivers 2 Mod Manager (phd2mm)
 Hello!
 Welcome to Personal_HD2ModManager v1.5!
 This is NOT the famous teutinsa's HD2ModManager, which is in the link below: <br>